 Two new Snowmass spots I tried on a recent trip were TORO Kitchen & Lounge at the Viceroy Snowmass and State 38.
 TORO, replaced Eight K, is a sleek restaurant that features contemporary Latin American cuisine.
 I enjoyed my meal with a local friend.
-The Viceroy also has a sleek new coffee bar, Café V off of the lobby.
 They also recently opened the Nest Bar & Grill, a slope-side, al fresco bar open for Après Ski for food and drinks.

 Sage at The Snowmass Club is now Three Peaks.
 It is located at 0239 Snowmass Club Circle.
-After the recent takeover, Sage restaurant has improved considerably with good food and service in a comfortable, warm setting.
+After the recent takeover, the restaurant has improved considerably with good food and service in a comfortable, warm setting.
 It was recently renamed.
 They also host music in the bar next to the dining room.
 The outdoor seating in the summer has spectacular views.
-It is now open only to Club Members and guests.
 For dining the club, their Black Saddle Bar & Grille at the golf clubhouse is also very good and open to the public.
 It features live music and specials different nights of the week.
 Check to make sure when the two restaurants are open to outside guests.

 Krabloonik: At 4250 Divide Road, Krabloonik has been there for over 40 years.
 The cozy log cabin, is a perfect spot for lunch.
 You can take a guided dog sled ride or just visit the dogs after you eat.
 I prefer lunch over dinner as you can see the views and the atmosphere in the restaurant is the best.
 But the dinners by candlelight can be very romantic.
 It is now under new ownership with a great amount of attention paid to health of the sled dogs.
-The menu includes the popular wild mushroom soup, the elk tenderloin, pan-roasted rabbit loin, duck and pheasant, smoked rainbow trout filet and the cedar-plank-roasted salmon.
+The menu includes the popular wild mushroom soup, buffalo burger, elk tenderloin, trout, pheasant, lamb and wild boar.
 You can order a la carte or pair the lunch or dinner with an hourlong dog sled ride.
 I heard that is is closing after the 2023/24 ski season, so go before.

 In the Snowmass Mall, below Venga Venga, is the Snowmass Lanes & Lounge.
 It is a fun, trendy hangout featuring locally brewed beers, burgers and wood-fired oven pizzas.

-The Edge at the Timberline Hotel was my latest find.
+The Edge at the Timberline Hotel was a recent find.
 It features Alpine cuisine from Germany, Switzerland and France.
-So you get a menu featuring fondue, schnitzels, fish and meat entrees.
-I really loved the venison dish with a lingenberry sauce, red cabbage and spätzle.
+So you get a menu featuring fondue, schnitzels, sausage, fish and meat entrees.
+On my first visit, I really loved the venison dish with a lingonberry sauce, red cabbage and spätzle.
 On my second visit, I really enjoyed the sauerbraten (braised beef) in a rich gravy along with German potato salad and sauerkraut.
 The apple strudel with whipped cream and caramel what excellent also.
 I liked the warm atmosphere and service.
 It has great food in a somewhat off the beaten path location.
 The prices are very good as well.
 690 Carriage Way

 Il Poggio is a great spot casual Italian dining.
 They have a great menu of salads, pastas and main courses.
 I loved the roasted beet salad, the spinach salad with pears and the ravioli with a sweet potato and goat cheese filling tossed in brown butter and sage.
 Many of my local friends love it as well.
 57 Elbert Ln.